Uniswap/docs/docs/sdk/v3/guides/liquidity/02-minting-position.md

 })
 ```

 Again, we can get the factory contract address from [Github](https://github.com/Uniswap/v3-periphery/blob/main/deploys.md).
+For Ethereum mainnet, or a local fork of mainnet, it is `0x1F98431c8aD98523631AE4a59f267346ea31F984`.
+In our example, it is defined in [`constants.ts`](https://github.com/Uniswap/examples/blob/main/v3-sdk/minting-position/src/libs/constants.ts)

-Then, we get the Pool's data by creating a reference to the Pool's smart contract and accessing its methods:
+Then, we get the Pool's data by creating a reference to the Pool's smart contract and accessing its methods, very similar to what we did in the [Quoting guide](../swaps/01-quoting.md#referencing-the-pool-contract-and-fetching-metadata):

 ```typescript
 import IUniswapV3PoolABI from '@uniswap/v3-core/artifacts/contracts/interfaces/IUniswapV3Pool.sol/IUniswapV3Pool.json'